 - 70% Needs and Wants: All living expenses, including both essential and discretionary spending.

-- 20% Savings: Dedicated savings (retirement accounts, emergency fund, investments).
+- 20% Savings: Retirement accounts, emergency fund, investments.

 - 10% Debt Repayment or Charity: Paying down debt or charitable donations.